e0ipso/e0ipso.github.io/_posts/2020-11-30-enable-https-github-pages.md

 respecting services in my server for things like [comments](https://commento.io) and [analytics](https://matomo.org/).
 My Jekyll plugin for the feed generation was detecting the URL as `http://mateuaguilo.com` from the GitHub Pages configuration.
-This lead to the [RSS feed](https://mateuaguilo.com/atom.xml) to contain all links as HTTP 😱.
+This lead to the [RSS feed](https://mateuaguilo.com/atom.xml) to contain all links as HTTP 😱, even if I added HTTPS a while ago.

 I logged-in to the repository and navigated to the GitHub Pages settings.
 Now there is an option to enforce HTTPS.
 This fixed the RSS feed.